 Here’s how it works: You can start by browsing a curated selection of homes, vetted for their appreciation and income potential.
 Once you find a property you like, choose the number of shares you want to buy.

 If you are a few more rungs up the ladder toward the top 1% and you’ve achieved the title of accredited investor, you may want to consider commercial real estate as part of your expanded portfolio.
+CBRE, the world’s biggest commercial real estate firm, anticipates a boost to commercial real estate activity and values.
+They’re expecting a 15-20% increase in transactions.

-First National Realty Partners (FNRP) offers accredited investors access to quality retail-anchored real estate investments without the legwork of finding deals yourself.
+First National Realty Partners (FNRP) offers accredited investors access to quality retail-anchored real estate investments, without the legwork of finding deals yourself.

-The FNRP team has developed relationships with shopping centers and healthcare facilities across the U.S., as well as the nation’s largest essential-needs brands, including Kroger, Walmart and Whole Foods.
+The FNRP team has developed relationships with shopping centers and health-care facilities across the U.S., as well as the nation’s largest essential-needs brands, including Kroger, Walmart and Whole Foods.

 They also offer white-glove service for investors, providing key market insights and finding the best properties both on and off-market, while investors can passively collect distribution income.